Pregnant and breastfeeding women — coronavirus (COVID-19)

-At this time, there is no evidence to suggest COVID-19 can cause miscarriage or other pregnancy complications.
+There is no data showing COVID-19 can cause miscarriage or other pregnancy complications.

 Illnesses like COVID-19 can cause a high fever (temperature).
 If you have a high fever during your pregnancy, call your doctor or midwife immediately.

 For more information read the COVID-19 vaccination decision guide for women who are pregnant, breastfeeding, or planning pregnancy or COVID-19 and Pregnancy fact sheet.

 Can I pass on COVID-19 to my baby while I am pregnant?